-Simulation of the 2008 calibration events yielded peak stage results that were less than 0.1 feet off the observed measurements at the University City, MO gage.
+Simulation of the 2008 calibration events yielded peak stage results that were less than 0.1 feet of the observed measurements at the University City, MO gage.
 HEC-RAS flows were within 1% of the flow observation.
-The 2008 storm event high water mark calibration also fell within 0.2 ft of the recorded observations.
+The 2008 storm event high water mark calibration also fell within 0.2 ft for most of the recorded observations.